nicklagat/lodgify-automation-challenge/README.md

 ## Scenarios

-Here's a detailed description of each test suite in our test framework:
+Here's a detailed description of each test suite/scenario in our test framework:

 ### 1. Authentication via API